Hello! My name is Melissa Ann Maida.

 But this hasn’t always been my life…

 At the start of 2014, I lived in a nice house in the suburbs, drove a brand new car, and had a successful cosmetology career.
 Recently engaged, I was in the thick of wedding planning.
-That spring my dad passed away, I opened a salon, and my sister got married.
-The chaos of so many life changing events in such a short time put pressure on my relationship.
+That spring, everything started to change.
+My dad passed away, I opened a salon, and my sister got married.
+The chaos of so many major life events, in such a short time, put pressure on my relationship.
 That July, I called off my wedding.
-Everything started to change.

 In the midst of all the chaos, I turned to the internet looking for a blog or a book by someone who’d had a similar experience.
 I desperately wanted to know there was someone out there who survived what I was going through- and maybe get some tips on how they did it?
 After incessant searching, I found a few fluff pieces but nothing that was exceptionally raw or honest.
 In that moment I told myself- “If I ever get to the other side of this, I’m going to write my story down to help the next person who finds herself here”...

 Well, I’m on the other side and am writing down my story…

 While mourning the loss of my father and a failed 6-year-almost-marriage, I threw myself into my salon.
 The salon was friggin awesome!
 My blood, sweat and tears went into decorating that place and it showed.
 I loved doing hair, had amazing clients and my business partner was my best friend.

 The freedom of self-employment granted me the opportunity to travel!
 Between 2015 and 2016 I went to Mexico twice, took my first solo backpacking trip to Europe, traveled for 3 weeks in Australia, and spent 3 weeks with my childhood girlfriends in London, Munich, Paris and the Netherlands.